David Crowley (Wisconsin politician)

-David C. Crowley (born May 14, 1986) is an American politician and the 7th County Executive of Milwaukee County, Wisconsin.
-He is the first African American to serve as the county's top official, and, at age 33, also the youngest.
-He previously represented Milwaukee as a member of the Wisconsin State Assembly, serving from January 2017 until June 2020.
+David C. Crowley (born May 14, 1986) is an American Democratic politician and the current county executive of Milwaukee County, Wisconsin, since May 2020.
+He is the first African American to serve as Milwaukee County's top official, and also the youngest (having taken office at age 33).
+He previously served three years in the Wisconsin State Assembly, representing the west side of the city of Milwaukee from January 2017 to June 2020.

-Biography
+Early life and education

 Born in Milwaukee, Wisconsin, Crowley's parents struggled with narcotics addiction in his youth and lost their home when he was just ten years old.
 His parents eventually divorced, and he suffered eviction from two more homes before graduating high school.
 Under the mentorship of Reggie and Sharlen Moore, and their community organizing group, Urban Underground, Crowley became interested in issues of policing and local government.
-Crowley graduated from Bay View High School and attended the University of Wisconsin–Milwaukee from 2008 to 2012, though did not obtain a degree.
+Crowley graduated from Bay View High School and attended the University of Wisconsin–Milwaukee from 2008 to 2012, but left to pursue politics before obtaining a degree.
+Crowley later returned to complete his undergraduate education at UW–Milwaukee, earning a bachelor's degree in Community Engagement and Education in 2024.

+Political career

-He worked as an organizer for United States Senator Russ Feingold on his 2010 re-election campaign, then became a legislative aide to Milwaukee County Supervisor Nikiya Harris Dodd.
-When she was elected to the Wisconsin State Senate, he worked as her policy director in Madison.
+While attending college, he began working in politics as a campaign organizer for U.S. Senator Russ Feingold's 2010 re-election campaign.
+After the election, he took a job as a legislative aide to Milwaukee County supervisor Nikiya Harris Dodd.
+When Harris Dodd was elected to the Wisconsin Senate in 2012, Crowley suspended his education to work as her policy director at the Wisconsin State Capitol in Madison, Wisconsin.

-Crowley made his first attempted at elected office in 2016, when he ran for Milwaukee City Council.
+Crowley made his first attempt at elected office in 2016, when he ran for Milwaukee City Council.
 He came in third in the February nonpartisan primary election and did not advance to the general.
 However, later that month, his employer, Senator Nikiya Harris Dodd, announced she would not seek re-election in the 6th district seat.
-The move prompted Assembly member La Tonya Johnson to declare for that office, creating an open race in the 17th Assembly District.
+The move prompted Assembly member La Tonya Johnson to declare for that office, creating an open race in the 17th Assembly district.
 Crowley jumped into the race and won the Democratic primary with 56% of the vote.
 He was unopposed in the general election and entered office on January 3, 2017.
 He would go on to win re-election in 2018.